 2019 WRC and Conference Talent Level

-- The SEC is still the top dog by a huge margin.
+- The SEC is still the top dog by a very large margin.
 However…

-- It appears that the SEC reached peak talent level in 2016 and is on the decline with 3 straight years of declining talent.
+- It appears that the SEC reached peak talent level in 2016 and is on the decline with 3 straight years of declining talent before the 0.1 increase for 2020.

-- 2019 is the first time in 14 years that the SEC has dropped in talent level three years in a row.
+- 2019 was the first time in 14 years that the SEC has dropped in talent level three years in a row.

 - The SEC still has a gigantic net increase (of 9.6) since the SEC Takeover of 2006.

-- The Big 10 is the big winner this year as the only P5 conference to increase its overall talent level from 2018.
+- The Big 10 is the big winner this year with a 2.4 increase in talent level from 2019.

-- The Pac 12 is 2nd here, but they have been trending down since 2013.
+- The Pac 12 is 2nd above, but they have been trending down since 2016.

-- If you look at the bottom row above, you can see that the P5 teams had been gradually getting a bigger and bigger piece of the pie.
-Although, this year, P5 teams dropped down just a hair at 0.1.
+- If you look at the bottom row above, you can see that the P5 teams had been gradually getting a bigger and bigger piece of the pie until the past 4 years when that has stopped.